 Content whose text is not searchable or machine-readable.
 For textual content to be discovered through VTechWorks, as well as through search engines such as Google and Google Scholar, it must have undergone optical character recognition (OCR), which is the transformation of images of text into machine-readable text.

 Works that the depositor does not have the legal right to deposit.

 File Size Policies

 VTechWorks does not currently place restrictions on file size or the number of files that can be deposited.
 However, VTechWorks reserves the right to refuse to ingest materials whose volume would present a strain on its resources.
-In many cases, grant- or department-funded projects provide a budget for storage, preservation and access; in these cases, VTechWorks may be able to provide more storage for a nominal fee.
+In many cases, grant- or department-funded projects provide a budget for storage, preservation and access.

 Copyright, Delegates, and Licensing

 It is the responsibility of the depositor to ensure that s/he has the legal right to deposit a work in VTechWorks under the terms of U.S. copyright law and under the terms of any existing contracts related to the work.
 In general, though there may be exceptions, authors of a work automatically own copyright in that work once it exists in a fixed form, but as a condition of publication many journals, publishers, and conference proceedings make contractual restrictions on which version of a published work can be deposited in an institutional repository such as VTechWorks.
 Authors should therefore not assume that they have the right to deposit their own published work in VTechWorks.
 See the Help page for help with deposit rights.